CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Playwright', 'local web applications', 'browser screenshots', and 'browser logs' creates a clear niche that is unlikely to conflict with other skills.
-The combination of browser automation tool + local testing is quite distinctive.
+The combination of 'Playwright', 'local web applications', 'browser screenshots', and 'browser logs' creates a clear niche that is unlikely to conflict with other skills.
+This is distinctly about browser-based testing of local apps.

 3 / 3